Role of an employer

-- Register the organisation by filing in an online form which creates an online profile with the Office of the Children's Guardian.
+- Register the organisation by filling in an online form that creates an online profile with the Office of the Children's Guardian.
 Employers nominate a username and password so they can log into the system and verify workers

 - Identify roles within their organisation undertake child-related work and need a Working with Children Check and which roles are not child-related or fall under an exemption